Using the find APIs and immediate mode#

 • gfx900 with 56 CUs

-If your architecture isn’t listed, you must run the find API on your system (once per application) in order to take advantage of immediate mode’s more efficient behavior.
+If your architecture isn’t listed, you must run the find API on your system (once per application) to take advantage of immediate mode’s more efficient behavior.

 Backend limitations#

 OpenCL support for immediate mode via the fallback is limited to FP32 datatypes.
-This is because the current release’s fallback path goes through GEMM, which is serviced through MIOpenGEMM (on OpenCL).
+This is because the current release’s fallback path uses GEMM, which is serviced through MIOpenGEMM (on OpenCL).
 MIOpenGEMM only contains support for FP32.

 Find modes#

 MIOpen provides a set of find modes that are used to accelerate find API calls.
-The different modes are set by using the MIOPEN_FIND_MODE environment variable with one of these values:
+Set the different modes by using the MIOPEN_FIND_MODE environment variable with one of these values:

 • NORMAL/1 (normal find): This is the full find mode call, which benchmarks all the solvers and returns a list.

 • FAST/2 (fast find): Checks FindDb for an entry.
 If there’s a FindDb hit, it uses that entry.
 If there’s a miss, it uses the immediate mode fallback.
-Offers fast start-up times at the cost of GPU performance.
+This mode offers fast start-up times at the cost of GPU performance.

 • HYBRID/3 or unset MIOPEN_FIND_MODE (hybrid find): Checks FindDb for an entry.
 If there’s a FindDb hit, it uses that entry.
 If there’s a miss, it uses the existing find machinery.
-Offers slower start-up times than fast find without the GPU performance drop.
+This mode offers slower start-up times than fast find without the GPU performance drop.

 • 4: This value is reserved and should not be used.

 • DYNAMIC_HYBRID/5 (dynamic hybrid find): Checks FindDb for an entry.
 If there’s a FindDb hit, it uses that entry.
-If there’s a miss, it uses the existing find machinery (skipping non-dynamic kernels).
-It offers faster start-up times than hybrid find, but GPU performance may decrease.
+If there’s a miss, it uses the existing find machinery, skipping non-dynamic kernels.
+It offers faster start-up times than hybrid find, but GPU performance might decrease.

 The default find mode is DYNAMIC_HYBRID.
 To run the full NORMAL find mode, use export MIOPEN_FIND_MODE=NORMAL or export MIOPEN_FIND_MODE=1.